EDITOR NOTE: AllSportsTucson.com’s Andy Morales and Anthony Gimino contributed to this report.

 While playing softball for Arizona, Erika Hanson met her husband, Andy Barnes, a former Wildcat golfer.
 Their wedding party included three Arizona golfers, five softball players, one female swimmer and three male swimmers.
 Softball coach Mike Candrea and golf coach Rick LaRose spoke at the reception.
 Erika was part of the 2001 national championship softball team.
 She graduated in 2001 with a B.S. in Communications and a minor in American Sign Language and was a NFCA Scholar-Athlete All-American.
 She joined the athletic department administration in 2005 and was elevated to senior associate athletic director after the retirement of long-time administrator Rocky LaRose.
-She now is Arizona’s interim athletic director with Greg Byrne leaving for Alabama.
+She was Arizona’s interim athletic director after Greg Byrne left for Alabama.
+(Barnes photo)

 TEDY BRUSCHI & HEIDI BOMBERGER

 Much of Tedy Bruschi’s strength through a long football career and overcoming a stroke can be attributed to former Arizona volleyball player Heidi Bomberger.
 He met Bomberger at Arizona after she starred at Sahuaro High School.
 Tedy and Heidi married in 1997 — a good year for Arizona athlete marriages with as many as three taking place.
 In his book “Never Give Up” Tedy credits Heidi for getting his life on track from a bout with alcoholism, including while at Arizona.
 He describes her as a hero.
 The following picture shows Heidi with their kids standing by Tedy when he was honored by the New England Patriots in 2010.